umddb/cmsc424-fall2020/assignment5/README.md

 with the new information.
 But if it is a new county, then a new record should be created in the `pres_county_returns` relation.

 There are one type of validations that your code should handle: If the `statecode` does not exist in the `states` relation, it should print out an error message and reject the update.
+The message should be: "Invalid <STATECODE>: updates rejected." (with "<STATECODE>" replaced with the correct statecode from the JSON file).

 Python has a package called `json` that can do the parsing for you.

-The provided `JSONProcessing.py` file already takes care of the input part, and you just need to finish the `processJSON(json_str)` function.
+The provided `JSONProcessing.py` file already takes care of the input part, and you just need to finish the `processJSON(j)` function.
 An example JSON file is provided: `example.json`.
 You should also look through the `SQLTesting.py` files from previous assignments for examples of how this package can be used.